 The other day I got to sit down with a group of amazing gals that I asked to be on a panel and our favorite sorority AOPi at SHSU to talk about how to navigate friendships as a young adult.

-When you graduate and move into being a young adult, we somehow lose our ability to remember that everyone is also insecure and looking for friends.
-We turn into awkward people who no longer know how to talk or have a conversation about anything other than clothes and the weather.
+When we graduate and become young adults, we lose our ability to remember that everyone is still looking for friends.
+We turn into awkward people don’t know how to have a conversation about anything other than clothes and the weather.
 (PS.
 I always hear the cliche about the weather topic and think I don’t talk about the weather and then realize in every social setting I’m the first one to bring it up!)
 Maybe I’m the only one who made this weird transition, but if not keep reading.

 With age I learned that I don’t really care to change who I am to fit into a certain group of people but it doesn’t change the fact that every time I still feel the initial pressure to.
 It takes being vulnerable to be your true self around anyone, but especially those who you think will reject you.